Solar thermal systems

 • Even on a cloudy day, energy can still be collected

-• Low maintenance and long lasting - warranties can last as long as 10 years
+• Low maintenance and long-lasting - warranties can last as long as 10 years

 • Reduced energy bills by up to 60% a year